LabCorp

 Labcorp is a leading global life sciences company that provides vital information to help doctors, hospitals, pharmaceutical companies, researchers and patients make clear and confident decisions.
 They operate one of the largest clinical laboratory networks in the world, processing over 3 million patient specimens per week across over 160 million patient encounters per year.

-We started with LabCorp stakeholder interviews and then undertook field research—observations and a series of one-on-one patient interviews.
-We documented 13 stages of the patient journey, with 56 significant pain points and 20 unmet patient needs.
+The engagement included stakeholder interviews to ground the strategy, then field research—observation and one-on-one patient interviews—to surface what patients actually experienced.
+The team documented 13 stages of the patient journey, 56 significant pain points, and 20 unmet patient needs.

 Role